kiba/Writings/atg/chp2_aftermath.md

 "I am not just that good at computers.
 When I was a professor, this is what I always do."

-"Daniel, it's not good enough."
+"I am sure you do, but this is not good enough."

 The doctor shrugged.